mmestrov2000/youtube_agent/README.md

   - Highlight retention drop-off around sponsored segments
 - **ROI & CPM Estimator**
   - Calculate CPM, CPV, and CPA based on historical data using Python scripts
-  - Answer “What CPM do we hit if we pay $X?”
+  - Answer "What CPM do we hit if we pay $X?"
 - **Competitive Benchmarking**
   - Compare two or more channels on views, engagement, and brand-safety metrics
 - **Talent Discovery & Analysis**